jean553/c-data-structures/README.md

  * the size is fixed because memory has to be allocated once in order to ensure that all the nodes are contiguous;
  * "dynamic" insertion requires to reallocate the memory
  * insert into the array requires to copy (shift) many nodes

+## Self-organizing list

+A simple linked list that automatically updates its nodes order.
+The order is updated according to the usage frequency of each node.

+### Move To Front

+Everytime a node is requested, the node is moved to the head of the list.

+Pros:
+ * no additional data into the linked list (standard linked list can be used)

+Cons:
+ * not accurate: simply moves to the top every requested node, the algorithm does not include any average consideration of nodes usage.